Supported features

 - Webhook secret is needed to securely receive Greenhouse webhook notifications for updates and deletions.

-Connector setup is performed primarily within the Glean Admin Console, with some required actions in the Greenhouse Admin UI.
+Connector setup is performed primarily within the Glean admin console, with some required actions in the Greenhouse admin UI.
 Most fields needed for secure API access are entered through Glean’s deployment interface, while credential controls remain with the Greenhouse site admin.Prerequisites

 - Greenhouse site admin account with privileges to manage API keys and webhooks.